 Please also be aware that this product contains carrageenan and guar gum, which are additives that some experts claim may be possible contributors to certain medical conditions in cats.

-Allergen alert: This product contains deboned beef, beef broth, salmon oil and dried egg product which may be problematic for cats who suffer from beef, seafood or eggs food allergies.
+Allergen alert: This product contains deboned beef, beef broth, salmon oil, dried whey protein concentrate and dried egg product which may be problematic for cats who suffer from beef, seafood, dairy or eggs food allergies.

 Using the calculations provided by the AAFCO, Merrick Purrfect Bistro Grain Free Morsels Beef Wellington has approximately 75 calories per 100g (21 calories/ounce), which is compared to the average of the other wet cat foods in the CatFoodDB.